 -Releasing tight muscles that could be compressing the nerves

--Answering any questions or concerns you may have about TOS
+-Answering any questions or concerns you may have about Thoracic Outlet Syndrome

 A physiotherapist can treat this condition by releasing the surrounding soft tissue (manually, with an instrument or a needle), mobilizing adjacent joints, giving you stretches for muscles and nerves as well as education on the condition, posture and how to adapt your daily activities to avoid symptoms.

-In some cases, it might be a good idea to ask your doctor about a nerve conduction study in order to see if any of the nervous pathways are affected by TOS.
+In some cases, it might be a good idea to ask your doctor about a nerve conduction study in order to see if any of the nervous pathways are affected by Thoracic Outlet Syndrome.

 Surgery can also be an option if the problem is longstanding and not responding to any treatment.
 A conservative treatment is always recommended before any type of drastic measure such as surgery.